creationix/howtonode.org/articles/migrate-mongodb-data-with-eastjs.markdown

 	  }
 	}

+as we can see user was added in a new format.
 But users which were added earlier remained in old format.
 Let's eliminate that inconsistency using [east.js].

 install east